 The goodwill relates to the 2003 purchase of the Company from Corporate One.
-Goodwill is not amortizable but is subject to an annual impairment test.
+Management has elected not to amortize Goodwill, but instead performs an annual impairment test.
 The annual impairment test involves comparing the fair value of the Company to its carrying amount.
 If the fair value exceeds the carrying amount, goodwill is considered not to be impaired.
 The fair value of the Company is an estimate, as no ready market exists for the ownership interests of the Company.
 Such estimate of fair value is calculated based upon the present value of estimated future cash flows.
-There were no impairment losses in 2014 or 2013.
+There were no impairment losses in 2015 or 2014.